Simple Fishing Cookies

 Are you looking for something fun to do with the kids?
 Well, since it is the middle of winter and its too cold to play outside for very long, make some fishing cookies.
 They are easy to make and would be a great indoor activity that will remind them how fun it is playing in the warm sun.
 They will love it!

 Did I mention how easy they are to make?
 Just checking because they are easy.

 Supplies for Fishing Cookies:

-Begin by outlining the body of the fish with the green icing.
-Don’t outline the fins yet but we will do it in a few minutes.
+- Begin by outlining the body of the fish with the green icing.
+Don’t outline the fins yet because we’ll do that in a few minutes.

 Supplies for the Fishing Bobbers:

 - Use the food safe marker to draw the pattern on the ornament.